Amsterdam/subsidieservice/README.md

 ```

 This is the repository for the back end of the Subsidy Service for Gemeente Amsterdam.
-This guide assumes that all commands are run from the root directory of this repository.
+This README assumes that all commands are run from the root directory of this repository.

 ## Installation